timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: The Joy Of Creating Games!

-# Objectives for Today 2026-06-21
+# Objectives for Today 2026-06-26

 - Just chill, and stuff; story telling; met violet, suzie had a fit
-- Pay back some technical debt from the UpdatedText stuff.
+- Dive into why Driver names/indices swap during disconnect/reconnect.
-- Figure out why are some Turbo Boom track segments failing?
+- Potentially dive into the issues with Boost; how may it relate to can't confirm.
-- Check if singleplayer is still working...
+- Tear down of the whole PC for wire management updates.

 ## Events / Notices / Coming Soon